mwermelinger/kattis-guide/README.md

 [competitions and training sessions](https://open.kattis.com/problem-sources), so where to start and how to progress?
 Kattis suggests problems mostly by difficulty, i.e. number of points.
-Here I classify some problems according to the algorithmic approach or data structure I used to solve the problem.
+Here I take some problems from
+Steven Halim's [Methods to Solve](https://cpbook.net/methodstosolve) website and classify them according to the algorithmic approach or data structure
+I used to solve the problem, which is not always the same as Steven's.
 I hope this helps you select problems that are appropriate to your knowledge or your students'.